 This term was made up by Dr William Hay who broke down in health after 16 years of practice as a doctor.
 He developed a dilated heart and high blood pressure.
 Since the medicine he used was not helping much, he turned to nature and decided to eat foods in their natural form and in smaller quantities.

 This became a system called ‘The Hay System’.
 It was very simple – only eat protein and vegetables in the same meal, or carbohydrates and vegetables together, but not carbohydrates and protein together.

 Most people eat rice with meat curry or chicken and chips.
+There’s nothing wrong with this except we get a little bloated sometimes…!
 The food combining method would be rice and a vegetable curry, or chicken and avocado salad.

 Dr Hay’s symptoms cleared up using this simple method.